The Florida Bar

 BEGINNING THE COURT PROCEEDING

-The regular dissolution process begins with a petition for dissolution of marriage, filed with the circuit court in the county where you and your spouse last lived together or in a county where either party resides.
+The regular dissolution process begins with a Petition for Dissolution of Marriage being filed with the circuit court in the county where you and your spouse last lived together or in a county where either party resides.
 Either spouse may file for a dissolution of marriage.
-The petitioner must allege that the marriage is irretrievably broken.
+The petitioner must allege that the marriage is irretrievably broken or that one party has been adjudged mentally incapacitated for at least three years.
 The petition sets out what the petitioner wants from the court.
-The other spouse must file an answer within 20 days of being served, addressing the matters in the initial petition, and can choose to include a counter-petition for dissolution of marriage raising any additional issues that spouse requests the court to address.
+The other spouse must file an answer within 20 days of being served, addressing the matters in the initial petition, and can choose to include a counter-petition for dissolution of marriage raising any additional issues that the other spouse requests the court to address.

 AUTOMATIC FINANCIAL DISCLOSURE

 Court rules governing a dissolution of marriage require that each party provide certain financial documents and a completed financial affidavit to the other party within 45 days of the service of the petition or several days before any temporary hearing.
+These disclosures are mandatory in all cases in which financial relief is sought.
 Failure to provide this information can result in the court dismissing the case or not considering that party’s requests.
-The parties or the court can modify these requirements except for the filing of a financial affidavit, which is mandatory in all cases in which financial relief is sought.
+The parties or the court can modify these requirements, or the parties can agree to waive the requirements in certain circumstances.
+If the parties agree not to file financial affidavits in their case, a Notice of Joint Waiver of Filing Financial Affidavits signed by both parties must be filed with the court.
 A child-support guidelines worksheet also must be filed with the court at or before any hearing on child support.
 This requirement may not be waived by the parties or the court.

 MEDIATION